-Eczema flare-ups have triggers.
-Hard water and chlorine are two of the most common ones in Australian homes.
+Eczema flare-ups have a few common triggers.
+In Australian homes, hard water and chlorine are two of the main ones.
 A shower filter reduces both.
-It won’t treat your eczema.
-But it can make your daily shower less irritating to already sensitive skin.
+It will not treat eczema, but it can make showers less irritating for sensitive skin.

-Two things in Australian tap water make this worse.
+Two parts of Australian tap water make this worse.

 Chlorine.
 Water authorities add chlorine to kill bacteria.
 It does that job well.
-But chlorine strips natural oils from your skin.
-For healthy skin, that’s mildly drying.
-For eczema skin, it can trigger a flare.
+But it also strips natural oils from skin.
+On healthy skin, that feels drying.
+On eczema-prone skin, it can set off a flare.

 Hard water minerals.
-In cities like Perth and Adelaide, tap water carries high levels of calcium and magnesium.
-These minerals sit on your skin after rinsing.
-They don’t wash off cleanly.
-They block your skin barrier.
-Moisturisers absorb less well.
-Check our guide to Australian cities with hard water to see how hard your local water is.
+In cities like Perth and Adelaide, tap water contains high levels of calcium and magnesium.
+Those minerals can stay on skin after rinsing.
+They do not wash away cleanly.
+They can leave the barrier feeling rough and make moisturisers work less well.
+Check our guide to hard water areas in Australia to see how hard your local water is.

 Read our article on hard water effects on skin for more detail.

-Hard water is a known eczema trigger.
-UK studies tracking thousands of children found higher eczema rates in hard water areas.
-Research links chlorine in bathing water to drier skin and more frequent flare-ups.
-Both minerals and chlorine disrupt the skin barrier.
+Hard water can make eczema harder to manage.
+UK studies that followed thousands of children found higher eczema rates in hard water areas.
+Research also links chlorine in bathing water with drier skin and more flare-ups.
+Both minerals and chlorine can disturb the skin barrier.
 (British Journal of Dermatology, 2020)

-Hard water doesn’t cause eczema.
-It makes existing eczema harder to manage.
-Did your flare-ups get worse after moving?
-Your water could be a factor.
+Hard water does not cause eczema.
+It can make existing eczema harder to live with.
+If your flare-ups got worse after you moved, your water may be part of the reason.

-A shower filter sits between your shower arm and your showerhead.
-It filters water before it hits your skin.
+A shower filter sits between your shower arm and showerhead.
+It filters the water before it reaches your skin.

 The POWERBOX™ shower filter uses KDF-55 media and calcium sulfite.
-These remove chlorine from shower water.
-For eczema-prone skin, less chlorine is the main benefit.
+These help reduce chlorine in shower water.
+For eczema-prone skin, that lower chlorine exposure is the main benefit.

 A shower filter is not a water softener.
-It doesn’t fully remove calcium and magnesium.
+It does not fully remove calcium and magnesium.
 No shower-mounted device does that.
-It takes out chlorine, reduces heavy metals, and filters sediment.
-Your skin gets fewer irritants every day.
+It does remove chlorine, reduce some heavy metals, and filter sediment.
+That means fewer irritants on your skin each day.

 Be clear about this before you buy:

 A shower filter is one tool for managing your environment.
 It reduces irritants.
-It doesn’t treat a skin condition.
+It does not treat a skin condition.

 A shower filter works best if:

-Children with eczema often have thinner skin barriers than adults.
-Parents in hard water areas report fewer flare-ups after switching to filtered shower water.
-For more on managing eczema triggers, see the Eczema Association of Australasia.
+Children with eczema often have a weaker skin barrier than adults.
+Parents in hard water areas often report fewer flare-ups after switching to filtered shower water.
+For more on eczema triggers, see the Eczema Association of Australasia.

 The POWERBOX™ shower filter for hard water comes with two cartridges.
-Each cartridge lasts 2 to 6 months depending on water hardness and usage frequency.
+Each cartridge lasts 2 to 6 months, depending on water hardness and how often you use it.

 It fits standard Australian shower setups.
-The thread is 1/2-inch, fitting wall-mounted, handheld, rain, and combo shower types.
-Installation takes about 5 minutes with no tools.
+The thread is 1/2-inch, so it works with wall-mounted, handheld, rain, and combo shower types.
+Installation takes about 5 minutes and does not need tools.
 See our guide on how to install a shower filter for step-by-step help.

 These help alongside a filter, not instead of one:

-• Apply emollient within 3 minutes of getting out.
-This locks in moisture.
+- Apply emollient within 3 minutes of getting out.
+This helps lock in moisture.

 Can a shower filter help with eczema?